-When it comes to Robotic Process Automation (RPA), management has to choose the best implementation strategy, decide which processes to automate first, how to train personnel, and, finally, build a plan for scaling automation in the future.
-With all of these tough decisions we gathered fundamentals that will be useful to anyone considering digital transformation of the workplace with RPA.
+When it comes to Robotic Process Automation (RPA), management has to make some complex decisions.
+They have to choose the best implementation strategy, decide which processes to automate first, how to train personnel, and, finally, build a plan for scaling automation in the future.
+Here we gathered fundamentals that will be useful to anyone considering the digital transformation of the workplace with RPA.

 McKinsey conducted a study to investigate the potential that automation technologies hold for jobs, organizations, and the future of work.
 The research suggests that 45 percent of the activities people are paid to perform can be automated by adapting automation technologies.
 Notably, it is a common misconception that automation affects only low-skill roles.
-The research revealed that even the highest-paid positions, such as senior executives, financial specialists, and others, have a significant number of daily assignments that can be automated.
+The research revealed that even the highest-paid positions, such as senior executives have a significant number of daily assignments that can be automated.

-They found four fundamental ideas elaborating on the core insight that the road ahead is less about automating specific jobs than it is about automating the actions within positions and redefining roles and business processes.
+They found four fundamental ideas elaborating on the core insight that the road ahead is less about automating specific jobs.
+It is more about automating the actions within positions and redefining roles and business processes.

 1. The automation of tasks not jobs